wandersondlopes/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.routerbridge-multilanguage/content.md

 ## Overview

-While the Arduino App Lab provides a convenient Python® Bridge API for communication between the Linux MPU and the Arduino MCU, you may want more control or prefer using C++, standalone Python scripts, or other languages for custom system integration.
+While the Arduino App Lab provides a convenient Python® Bridge API for communication between the Linux microprocessor (MPU) and the Arduino microcontroller (MCU), you may want more control or prefer using C++, standalone Python scripts, or other languages for custom system integration.

 ![Arduino Router Architecture](assets/routerbridge-architecture.png)